A brief pang

 but. my understanding of it, when i painted this around four years ago, went something like this: sehnsucht is somewhat akin to nostalgia. it's the itch we feel for the womb, for a savior, for a sense - an absolute and unquestioning sense - of belonging.

-it's what prompted the little prince to tack himself onto a wandering flock of birds. it's that discontent that gurgles up every now and then, egging us on to
+it's what prompted the little prince to tack himself onto a wandering flock of birds. it's that discontent that gurgles up every now and then, egging us on to grow up and out.

 it in a lot of ways defined nathan and me back then. we yearned for an emancipation from the confines of our religious surroundings and our adolescent skins. we wanted out, or more accurately, we wanted up.